geckos-survey/gist-documentation/docs/usage/masterconfig.md

   NORM_TEMP : 'LIGHT' # Normalise the spectral template library to obtain light- or mass-weighted results
   # [LIGHT / MASS]
   DOCLEAN : True # Keyword to turn on/off the sigma clipping.
 Set to 'False' for testing.
+  OPT_TEMP : 'default' # Keyword to select Optimal Template method.
+Options are 'default', 'galaxy_single', 'galaxy_set'
+  DUST_CORR : True # True/False, fixes the dust in the final pPXF fit
+  NOISE : 'variance' # Keyword to set noise to be used in pPXF run.
+Option 'constant' and 'variance' PLOT : False # produce extra output plots
+  DEBUG_BIN : False # Optional Keyword - array of bins [1,2,3] - only works when parallel = False.

 # Line strenghts module
 LS :
-  METHOD : False #'default' # Name of the routine in lineStrengths/ (without .py) to perform the tasks.
+  METHOD : 'default' # Name of the routine in lineStrengths/ (without .py) to perform the tasks.
   # Set 'False' to turn off module.
 Set 'default' to use the standard GIST implementation, exploiting the
   # routines of Kuntschner et al. (2006) and Martin-Navarro et al. (2018).
   TYPE : 'SPP' # Set 'LS' to only measure line strength indices, or 'SPP' to also match these indices